adrian-paliwoda/tutorial-RabbitMQ/readme.md

 # Genesis
-Code is based on RabbitMq tutorial
+The code is based on the RabbitMq tutorial

 [About tutorial](https://www.rabbitmq.com/tutorials)